 A Collection of Resources Related To Starting A Welding Business

-A welding business can be profitable and busy if you’re providing quality work at a competitive price and build the right customer base.
+A welding business can be profitable and busy if you’re providing quality work at a competitive price and building the right customer base.

 You can offer the same services to related operations like automotive shops, that may have people that can weld but are not skilled enough to offer professional high-quality welds.

 Another idea you can implement is to have a mobile setup readily available.
-It’s as simple as a welder set up on a truck with the tools you need and then you can perform many tasks at the customer’s location and no need to have the customer bring the job to your shop.
+It’s as simple as a welder set up on a truck with the tools needed to perform many tasks at the customer’s location and that’s an added benefit to doing business with you.

 You may be a welder by trade and looking for a way to go out on your own and build a business.
-You would make a good candidate and you may already be business savvy but if not, you can learn how to run a business and manage your finances.
+You would make a good candidate and you may already be business savvy.

 If you’re not business savvy then I would suggest taking a small business course and a marketing course targeted towards small business.
 You don’t need to get an MBA all you need is to get you familiar with running a small business.